 The Restrictive policy requires that the object must be locked before editing.

-While the Restrictive policy is enabled, each developer must check out an object with lock before editing.
+While the Restrictive policy is enabled, each developer must check out an object with the lock before editing.

-To perform a check out with lock on an object, right click it in the Object Explorer pane and select the Check out and lock option from the context menu:
+To perform a check out and lock on an object, right-click it in the Object Explorer pane and select the Check out and lock option from the context menu:

-Since the Lock command cannot be overridden, there is no possibility for the rest of the team to override a lock, until it is released by a developer who performed the Lock operation, or until changes made against an object are committed.
+Since the Lock command cannot be overridden, the rest of the team cannot override a lock until it is released by a developer who performed the Lock operation, or until changes made against an object are committed.

 Q: What is the scope of a database policy?

-A: Database development policies are applied against the entire database.
+A: Database development policies are applied to the entire database.